codenotary/codenotary.io/pages/blog/the-trusted-CICD-pipeline.md

 ![trustedcicd](/images/blog/trustedcicd.jpg)

 You can think of having the unique identity of every single artifact and the bill of material of your build cryptographically verifiably stored on an immutable ledger.
-Using CodeNotary Ledger Compliance you can choose to use a fast (up to 60.000 TX/min) worldwide distributed consortium blockchain (CodeNotary Ledger Compliance CI/CD) or an ultra-fast (up to 10.000.000 TX/sec) on-premise deployment (CodeNotary Ledger Compliance) or both.
+Using CodeNotary Immutable Ledger you can choose to use a fast (up to 60.000 TX/min) worldwide distributed consortium blockchain (CodeNotary Immutable Ledger CI/CD) or an ultra-fast (up to 10.000.000 TX/sec) on-premise deployment (CodeNotary Immutable Ledger) or both.

 When integrating the CodeNotary solution into your CI/CD pipeline, you gain **4 main benefits**: